List of sovereign states and dependent territories in Asia: Geographical boundaries of Asia

 The divisions between Asia and Europe occur at the Ural Mountains, Ural River, and Caspian Sea in the east, the Caucasus Mountains and the Black Sea, Bosporus Sea of Marmara, Dardanelles and the Aegean Sea in the south.
-Azerbaijan, Georgia, Greece, Kazakhstan, Russia, and Turkey all have territory in both Asia and Europe.
+Azerbaijan, Georgia, Kazakhstan, Russia, and Turkey all have territory in both Asia and Europe.
 Armenia and Cyprus are entirely in Western Asia but are socio-politically European countries and members of the Council of Europe, with Cyprus also being a member of the European Union.

 The division between Asia and Africa is normally considered to be the Suez Canal, placing the Sinai peninsula (which is part of Egypt) in Asia.
 Therefore, Egypt, an African country, may also be considered to be a country in Asia.

 The division between Southeast Asia and Australia/Oceania is disputed and currently placed somewhere between Java and New Guinea.
 Indonesia spans both areas, but is ordinarily considered to be an Asian country.
-East Timor is sometimes considered to be part of Australasia or Melanesia, but due to its being surrounded by Indonesia, and its once being politically part of Indonesia, it is generally considered to be in Southeast Asia.
+Timor-Leste is sometimes considered to be part of Australasia or Melanesia, but due to its being surrounded by Indonesia, and its once being politically part of Indonesia, it is generally considered to be in Southeast Asia.
 Papua New Guinea is occasionally thought of as a Southeast Asian country, but it is generally considered to be part of Australasia or Melanesia.
 The division between East Asia and Oceania is usually placed somewhere between the Japanese archipelago and the Northern Mariana Islands of Micronesia.
 Certain Japanese islands are often categorized as being within Micronesia due to non-continental geology and similar biogeography.
 The division between Asia and North America is considered to be the Bering Strait.
 Some of the Aleutian Islands, however, may be considered to be in Asia.